fishslips/TimSeverance/docs/Academic/Design Patterns/CS-3450/Visitor Pattern.md

-The Visitor Pattern is fraught with varying implementations and philosophies depending on your language features and paradigm.
-At times, and in some ways, the way people think about the pattern and implement it, can turn it into something of an anti-pattern.
+The Visitor Pattern is fraught with varying implementations and philosophies depending on your language.
+In some ways, the way people think about the pattern and implement it, can turn it into something of an anti-pattern.

 Let's see what the core purpose of the Visitor Pattern is and then we can dive into issues, and implementations.